Raw Dog Food: Why HPP Isn't the Best Option (High-Pressure Pasteurization)

 The better option for safety and nutrition is feeding real, whole foods filled with healthy bacteria processed using a natural pathogen mitigation method, like bacteriophaging.

 To summarize, dogs and cats are carnivores anatomically and biologically equipped to eat raw meat safely.

 On the other hand, HPP uses immense pressure to kill bacteria in pet food (good and bad bacteria).
-It is a less natural, more intrusive sterilization technique compared to bacteriophaging.
+It is a less natural, more intrusive technique compared to bacteriophaging.